-If you have chronic or recurrent headaches, your doctor may conduct physical and neurological exams, then try to pinpoint the type and cause of your headaches using these approaches:
+If you have regular headaches, your health care professional may give you a physical and a neurological exam.
+Your care professional works to pinpoint the type and cause of your headaches using these approaches.

 Your pain description

 Your doctor can learn a lot about your headaches from the information you provide about the pain.
 Be sure to include these details:

 - Pain description.
 Is the pain throbbing?
 Is it constant and dull?
 Is it sharp or stabbing?